grzesiek-galezowski/tdd-ebook/manuscript/110_Constrained_Non_Determinism.md

 }
 ```

 This time, we are not returning an understandable string, but rather a guid, which gives us the fairly strong guarantee of generating distinct value each time.
-The string not being understandable (contrary to something like “MY\_HOST\_NAME") may leave you worried that maybe we are losing something, but hey, didn’t we say **Any**String()?
+The string not being understandable (contrary to something like "MY\_HOST\_NAME") may leave you worried that maybe we are losing something, but hey, didn’t we say **Any**String()?

 **Distinct generated values** means that each time we need a value of a particular type, we get something different (if possible) than the last time and each value is generated automatically using some kind of heuristics.